zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 # Conclusion

-In conclusion, the widget tree, element tree, and render object tree are three interconnected trees in Flutter that are vital for constructing and rendering UI components efficently.
-The widget tree represents the hierarchical structure of immutable widgets that describe the UI elements.
-RenderObject widgets handle the rendering, while elements are responsible for the lifecycle and connect the widget tree with the RenderObject tree.
+In conclusion, the Widget tree, Element tree, and RenderObject tree are three interconnected trees in Flutter that are vital for constructing and rendering UI components efficently.
+The Widget tree represents the hierarchical structure of immutable Widgets that describe the UI elements.
+RenderObjects handle the rendering, while Elements are responsible for the lifecycle and connect the Widget tree with the RenderObject tree.